 Harper's Island an American thriller with a "And Then There Were None" structure.

 then the serious stuff-The doctors have found no changes in my lungs.
 It's been 4 years now and in another year I'm considered in remission from cancer.
 I still suffer from Chronic Obstructive Pulmonary Disease (COPD) but that's improved to the point where I no longer carry around oxygen and I can walk several blocks at a decent pace without stopping to catch my breath.
 I can probably blame smoking 2 packs a day for 50 years for my condition.
 Was that of my own Free Will?
-I can't say, but the older I get, the more I appreciate the illusion of agency.
+I can't say, but the older I get, the more I appreciate at least the illusion of agency.

-The big news is that I have my old job in downtown Minneapolis again.
+The best news is that I have my old job in downtown Minneapolis again.
 This puts me back where I was 4 years ago, before they saw a spot on my lungs, before the crazy guy drove me from my home, before my office shut down.
-Now everything is where it was except I'm paying $400 more in rent; but then so are a lot of people.
+Now everything is where it was then except I'm paying $400 more in rent; but then so are a lot of people.

 MILESTONESSyd Ginsburg, my former mother-in-law's, 90th birthday.
 Here she is at the big family reunion in North Carolina.
 The babe in arms is Lennon Elliot English, her great-great-grandson and thus, my great grandson, whom I met here for the first time.